 The Mercantilism Skill represents an understanding of business practices, a head for commerce, and professional acumen that allows financial ventures to thrive.
 Knowledge of advanced financial tactics such as futures and loans, undercutting, market manipulation, debt leverage, arbitrage and other techniques makes characters with this skill shrewd businessmen.

-The merchant has access to the latest knowledge of current prices of various goods.
+The merchant has access to the latest knowledge of current prices of various goods and can make purchases at from what’s available at the market.
 Local market conditions are always in flux, but the merchant always can establish a baseline based on nearby markets.
 You know the base prices of goods and at the beginning of the event you will receive a list of what currently available in the local market and any price changes to certain goods based on local events.

 Rank 2: Haggle

 The merchant can fight like a wolverine when there is profit on the line.
-When another character attempts to use any Obey on them in a financial matter or a question of monetary profits, the merchant may call Discipline to resist.
-This may be used once per Scene.
+When another character attempts to use any Obey on them in a financial matter or a question of monetary profits, the merchant may call Nerve to resist.
+This may be used once per Obey call.

 Rank 3: Trade

-The merchant may now take the Trade Action, choosing a selection of items they wish to sell during an Action Cycle, depositing those items in the Basilica and then receiving the value of those goods in coin at the beginning of the next Action Cycle.
+The merchant may now take the Trade Action to sell any goods at the local market rate in addition to making purchases, choosing a selection of items they wish to sell during an Action Cycle, depositing those items in the Basilica and then receiving the value of those goods in coin at the beginning of the next Action Cycle.
 The merchant sometimes may not be able to sell everything they wish to due to limited demand or coin.
 Unsold items will be returned to them at the next Action Cycle.

 Rank 4: Acquisition